genesisneo/project-hermes/README.md

 > state()
 ```

+This command only accepts *Strings*.
 You can use the following command:

 | State                 | Command                           |
 |-----------------------|-----------------------------------|